KsaltedSalter/project-1-memory-game/README.md

 ## Setup

 - Access the source code via the 'Clone or download' button
 - Open the index.html file in your browser of choice to start

 ## Process

 I started off by deciding what type of grid game I would like to make.
-I chose a memery card flipping game as it would allow for some fun styling, use of transformations and a general love of memory games.
-I created a very brief sketch of how i wanted the game to look on the browser and what elements would be needed.
+I chose a memory card flipping game as it would allow for some fun styling, use of transformations and a general love of memory games.
+I created a very brief sketch of how I wanted the game to look on the browser and what elements would be needed.
 I then did a lot of research into how I was going to go about making the game and it's functionality.
-I created it on a small scale first with only 4 cards and minimal styling to make aspects clearer then wheni was happy with the functionality i expanded the game and added in extra features such as timers, modals and more styling,
+I created it on a small scale first with only 4 cards and minimal styling to make aspects clearer then, when I was happy with the basic functionality I expanded the amount of cards and added in extra features such as timers, modals and more styling.

-## Challanges
+## Challenges

-- It was my first time working with modals and i has an issue with the layering.
+- It was my first time working with modals and I had an issue with the layering.
 At first the modal was underneath the game.
-This chalange helped me to learn about indexs and how to arrange them
+This challenge helped me to learn about indexes and how to arrange them.
-- during my walk thorughs of the game i noticed that there was an issue with the timer and it was incrementing on the card flips and not the actual seconds taken.
-This challenge helped me to notice that it matters where functions are mbeing called.
-I moved where i started the timer and was able to fix that functionality. unfortunatly that set off a different issue where the timer would continue asfter the game has finished.
-I was unable to fix this bug and chose instead to make it invisible once the ending modlal popped up. the timer would restart correctly.
+- during my numerous walk throughs of the game I noticed that there was an issue with the timer and it was incrementing on the card flips and not the actual seconds taken.
+This challenge helped me to notice that it matters where functions are being called.
+I moved where I started the timer and was able to fix that functionality.
+Unfortunately, that set off a different issue where the timer would continue after the game had finished.
+I was unable to fix this bug and chose instead to make the timer invisible once the ending modal activated and visible again on replay.

 ### Wins

-- the first time i could get the card to filp and stay flipped if i clicked its match was such a win for me. at this point i had written enoigh bjkbk
+- The first time I could get the card to flip and stay flipped if I clicked its match was such a win for me.
+At this point I had written two separate functions to flip the card and to check for a match and invoking them to work together was interesting.
-- the randomisation function of the cards shuffle.
-It was a function that a came accross on my reasearch and i was fun in implement soemthing not learnt in class
+- The randomisation function for the cards shuffle was another win.
+It was a function that I had come across in my research and it was fun to implement something not learnt in class.
+- I really enjoyed adding the sound functionality to the game.
-- overall reaching a really good ending place in my game where i was at a point where i wanted to add extra features
+- Overall reaching a really good ending place in my game.
+Being at a point where I wanted to add extra features gave me a good sense of time management in coding projects and showed me what I was able to achieve in a week.

 ## Future

-- fix the timer bug
+- My first main fix would be the timer bug that I discuss in the Challenges.
-- add another level with a different card set.
+- I would add another level with a different card set.
+This would make the game itself more interesting.
-- i wanted the timer to pulse but was unable to figure out how to do this without
+- I wanted the timer to pulse on every second but was unable to figure out how to do this without the grid div bouncing the cards as well.